GitGert/Bitcoin_Wallet_REST_API/README.md

 ## Usage

-In order to run the application you will need to install [golang](https://go.dev/doc/install) and [SQLite](https://www.sqlite.org/download.html)
+In order to run the application you will need have [Golang](https://go.dev/doc/install) and [SQLite](https://www.sqlite.org/download.html) installed on your machine.

 * navigate to the root folder:
 ``` bash